Biden aides ‘tapped out’ as White House faces staff shake-up - NewsBreak

 Her promotion comes as concerns mount among Democrats about their chances to win over Hispanic voters, particularly in Florida where Biden struggled in the 2020 election.

-The comings and goings of White House aides come as Biden’s approval rating dropped for its third straight week at 39 percent, with 56 percent of Americans disapproving of his job performance.Biden says recession ‘not inevitable’
+The comings and goings of White House aides come as Biden’s approval rating dropped for its third straight week at 39 percent, with 56 percent of Americans disapproving of his job performance.Why is inflation so high, and how long will it last?

 Stewart Verdery, a former aide in the George W. Bush administration, argued that tough polling for Biden isn’t at the fault of officials inside the White House.